queenisabaer/friendventure/README.md

 ### Imagery

-The background image was found at Pixabay and was created by [blickpixel](https://pixabay.com/de/photos/geschenk-p%C3%A4ckchen-%C3%BCberraschung-548296/) It was used to create the colour palette and logo.
-The colours are rather soft and playful, and the three gifts represent very well the theme of the site.
+The friendly ghost, which can be seen in the placeholder images or in the not found sections, was found at Pixabay.
+It was created by [madebytin](https://pixabay.com/de/illustrations/geist-boo-halloween-niedlich-8250317/) The pink of the cheeks was also integrated into the color palette.

+The logo, the not found image, the 404 image, the placeholder images of the users' profile and of the FriendVentures were designed by me with [Canva](https://www.canva.com/).

 #### Logo

-The logo was designed by me with [Canva](https://www.canva.com/).
  The FriendVenture logo features a light grey compass as the central symbol, with the brand name "FriendVenture" written above it in a handwritten red font.
 The choice of a compass represents exploration, guidance, and the spirit of adventure, perfectly aligning with the theme of discovering new experiences and journeys with friends.<br>

   ![Logo for FriendVenture](src/documentation/features/FriendVenture-logo.png)<br>